UTSCC09/project-team-kat/README.md

 ## Development

+For our backend, we used `apollo-express-server` to run our `GraphQL` server and `ws` to power the websocket server.
+For the data layer, we used `MongoDB` and `Redis`.

-For our backend we used `express.js` as our backend framework and `graphql` with `node.js` serving as our server.
-For our frontend we used `React.js` with TypeScript.
-In our frontend we used the `apollo-client` as our graphql client to make requests to our backend.
+For our frontend we used `React.js` with `JavaScript`.
+In our frontend we used the `apollo-client` as our `GraphQL` client to create subscriptions, while `axios` was used for queries and mutations.
 We also used some UI components from the UI Library `Material UI` or `MUI` known today.

-Finally for our payments integration we utilized the `Stripe` API to let users sign up with a stripe integration when they register with our platform.
+For our payments integration we utilized the `Stripe` API to let users sign up with a stripe integration when they register with our platform.
 We utilized the `Stripe Connect` portion of the API to transfer payments between users as well as payout to their respective bank accounts after 7 days.

+To make our canvas real-time and collaborative we utilized `GraphQL` subscriptions powered by websockets, while using `Redis` as the pubsub mechanism.

 ## Deployment